Beg, Steal, and Borrow on Love Island

 He described the place a “a lovely spot—and island with trees and a little inn” at which he lodged by the river.
-While there, Oscar found rest, recreation, and even some romance.
+While there, Oscar found rest, rowing, and even some romance.
 But it wasn’t all plain sailing.

 Personal testimony in chronicles and memoirs has forever been the basis of recorded history.
 Like the legal status of eye-witness testimony, accounts created during living memory have an immediacy that often frees them of taint or nuance.
 Not all of it is reliable, of course, so researchers should evaluate the source, the subject, and the period before the facts.
 And we shall get to that.